Are contract amendments agreed during lockdown legally binding?

 It is not uncommon for contracts to include a provision along the lines of: “the terms of this contract can only be amended if the amendment is agreed in writing and signed by the parties”.
 The rationale for such clauses is usually that both parties had a desire to prevent variations being “agreed” by unauthorised representatives and wished to ensure that a written record of all variations was created in order to avoid disputes about the precise terms of any variations.
 Such clauses, often called “No Oral Modification” or “NOM” clauses have been upheld and courts have refused to enforce variations when the parties have not complied with the requirements of the contract.

 Nevertheless, it is fair to say that a failure to comply with the formal requirements of the contract may not be fatal to the enforceability of the variation, especially where a party acts in accordance with the variation or where the parties never dispute what they agreed.
-However, failure to comply with the requirements of the contract carries the risk that A is dependent on B not taking a technical point in the future – potentially when the pressure created by lockdown has eased.
+However, failure to comply with the requirements of the contract carries the risk that A is dependent on B not taking a technical point in the future.

 We suggest that wherever possible parties should avoid putting themselves in the position of being forced in the future to deal with a dispute concerning a variation.
 Such disputes can be expensive, time consuming and may require a party to contend that the variation is so fundamental that it is in reality a new contract rather than a variation or that it is inequitable for one party to resile from a variation that has been acted on by the other party.